b-hayes/CLI/readme.md

 ## Advanced options.
 ###Forced debug mode.
-During development, you may wish to always run in debug mode without typing --debug all the time, or perhaps you want to run CLI in debugging mode without your classS receiving the debug option as well.
+During development, you may wish to always run in debug mode without typing --debug all the time, or perhaps you want to run CLI in debugging mode without your class receiving the debug option as well.
 ```php
 $cli->enableDebugMode();
 ```